-Conditionally admitted students and students on academic probation are limited to enrollment based on conditions in their admission letter, or if no conditions are specified, in nine credit hours per semester (or 11 credit hours if two of the credit hours are ES500 The Educated Spirit).
+Conditionally admitted students and students on academic probation are limited to enrollment based on conditions in their admission letter, or if no conditions are specified, in nine credit hours per semester.
 These conditions will be lifted upon the successful completion of at least nine credit hours in the curriculum of MTSO with a cumulative GPA of at least 2.50.
 In some cases, conditionally admitted students are asked to take specific courses in addition to meeting the required GPA.